-Course O Course Outcomes: On compl On completion of this course, the student will be able to: CO-1 CO-1 Able to categorize the random data of a physical system into a particular type of probability distribution function.
-CO-2 Ability to apply Chi-square test on the curve-fitting method employed on the random data of a physical system CO-3 O-3 Creation of a mathematical model to simulate for checking the correct functioning of the algorithms CO-4 Evaluate on most suitable algorithm for a problem solving, after testing the different designs with modeling/simulation.
+Course O Course Outcomes : On compl On completion of this course, the student will be able to : CO-1 Categorize the random data of a physical system into a particular type of probability distribution function.
+CO-2 Apply Chi-square test on the curve-fitting method employed on the random data of a physical system CO-3 Creation of a mathematical model to simulate for checking the correct functioning of the algorithms CO-4 Evaluate on most suitable algorithm for a problem solving, after testing the different designs with modeling/simulation.